REVOLUTION ~ SIDE B

-Martin Luther King, Jr., Rosa Parks and a very long list of prominent individuals of significant historical impact and influence themselves.
+Cesar Chavez, Martin Luther King, Jr., Rosa Parks and a very long list of prominent individuals of significant historical impact and influence themselves.

 Eleanor Roosevelt is reported to have memorized much of the New Testament.
-She was found of the Hebrew prophet Micah: "And what does the Lord require of you, but to do justly, to love mercy,
+She was fond of the Hebrew prophet Micah: "And what does the Lord require of you, but to do justly, to love mercy,

 and to walk humbly with your God?"
 Micah 6:8, the famous Jesus portrait of a true patriot

 to others, to sacrifice for those who suffer, to share our lives with our brothers and sisters who are also oppressed.
-He is calling us to "hunger and thirst after justice" in the same way that we hunger and thirst
+He is calling us to 'hunger and thirst after justice' in the same way that we hunger and thirst

 after food and water; that is, by putting our yearning into practice."